dedeibel/annoyme/README.txt

 make test

-APPENDIX A - Activating XEvIE
+APPENDIX A - Activating XEvIE (optional)

 In case you want to use the XEvIE input and get a message like the following, you will have to active it in your X Server configuration first.